 Agricultural Biosecurity – An Overview

-Events from recent decades, specifically the attacks of September 11 and the discovery of a cow with BSE, have contributed to concerns about potential vulnerabilities in the United States’ agriculture and food sectors to dangerous pathogens and agents either intentionally or unintentionally introduced into the system.
-To address this threat, Congress, the White House, federal agencies and state governments have bolstered current food safety and security regimes and created some new regulatory authority.
-The resulting system involves numerous agencies with varied responsibilities in ensuring the security of the agricultural and food system, with the primary agencies being the Food and Drug Administration (FDA), Department of Agriculture (USDA), and Department of Homeland Security (DHS).
+The September 11, 2001, attacks and the discovery of a cow with bovine spongiform encephalopathy (BSE) exposed potential vulnerabilities in the United States’ agriculture and food sectors to dangerous pathogens and agents.
+To address this threat, the federal government and state governments have bolstered current food safety and security regimes by creating new regulatory authority.
+The resulting system involves the Food and Drug Administration (FDA), the Department of Agriculture (USDA), and the Department of Homeland Security (DHS) working together to ensure the security of US food and agriculture.
 For more information on the traditional food safety regulatory scheme, see the Food Safety Reading Room.

 FDA

-The Public Health Security and Bioterrorism Preparedness Response Act of 2002 (Bioterrorism Act) was signed into law in 2002 and affects the authorities of numerous agencies, including FDA, USDA, and DHS.
-The Act provides FDA with the responsibility of protecting the safety and security of the food and drug supply, with the major exceptions of meat, poultry, and processed eggs.
-In exercising this responsibility, FDA now requires all facilities that process, package, or hold food for consumption to register with the FDA, keep records of where food in their possession came from and where it was delivered, and provide FDA prior notice of imported food shipments.
+The Public Health Security and Bioterrorism Preparedness Response Act of 2002 (Bioterrorism Act) was signed into law in 2002.
+The Act delegated the responsibility of protecting the safety and security of the food and drug supply to the FDA, with the exception of meat, poultry, and processed eggs.
+The FDA requires food facilities that process, package, or store food for consumption to register with the Agency, keep records of the flow of food products in and out of the facility, and provide FDA prior notice of imported food shipments.
 The term “facilities” includes foreign firms but does not include farms, restaurants, retail food establishments, or fishing vessels.
-FDA also has the authority to detain food if credible evidence exists that the food presents a serious threat to humans or animals.
-The FDA also monitors the animal feed industry to ensure the safety of animals.
+The FDA also has the authority to detain food if credible evidence shows that the food is a serious threat to humans or animals.
+The FDA also monitors animal feed to ensure the safety of animals.

-The Food Safety Modernization Act of 2011 (FSMA) further expanded the FDA’s authority to regulate the way food is grown, harvested, and processed.
+The Food Safety Modernization Act of 2011 (FSMA) further expanded the FDA’s authority to regulate how food is grown, harvested, and processed.
 The Act seeks to protect public health more effectively by strengthening the food safety system.
-FSMA focuses on preventing food safety problems before they occur and recognizes the importance of strong foodborne illness and outbreak surveillance systems.
-The FSMA granted the FDA with several new powers, including mandatory recall authority.
-While previous food safety statutes had focused on what to do after a safety problem occurred, the FSMA focuses on preventative measures, as well as inspection and response.
+FSMA focuses on preventing food safety problems before they occur and prioritizes effective foodborne illness and outbreak surveillance systems.
+The FSMA granted the FDA the authority to recall contaminated foods.
+While previous food safety statutes had focused on what to do after a biosecurity concern occurred, the FSMA focuses on preventative measures such as inspection and response.

 USDA

-The Bioterrorism Act provides USDA oversight responsibilities over agents or toxins deemed to be a threat to animal or plant health.
-USDA requires entities that possess, use, or transfer these agents to register with USDA Animal and Plant Health Inspection Service (APHIS).
-In a parallel provision, entities that possess those agents or toxins that could threaten public health must also register those agents.
-APHIS is also charged with enforcing the Animal Health Protection Act, which requires USDA to prevent, detect, control, and eradicate animal diseases by doing such things as seizing, quarantining, and disposing of diseased animals.
-APHIS is also establishing the National Animal Identification System (NAIS), which will allow animal and public health officials to record the history of animal movements so these officials can determine the path of disease.
+The Bioterrorism Act delegates authority over agents or toxins deemed to be a threat to animal or plant health to the USDA.
+USDA requires entities that possess, use, or transfer these agents to register with the Animal and Plant Health Inspection Service (APHIS).
+APHIS is charged with enforcing the Animal Health Protection Act, which requires USDA to prevent, detect, control, and eradicate animal diseases by seizing, quarantining, and disposing of diseased animals.
+APHIS has established the National Animal Identification System (NAIS), which allows animal and public health officials to record the history of animal movements to determine the path of disease.
 To learn more about NAIS, please visit the Animal Identification Reading Room.
-As part of its authority over the food safety of meat, poultry, and processed eggs, USDA Food Safety Inspection Service is now tasked with ensuring the security of those products.
+As part of its authority over the safety of meat, poultry, and processed eggs, the Food Safety Inspection Service is tasked with ensuring the security of those products.

 Department of Homeland Security

-The Homeland Security Act also has a number of provisions addressing the security of the agricultural and food sector.
+The Homeland Security Act addresses the security of the agricultural and food sector.
 The Department of Homeland Security conducts scientific research and works with the broader scientific community to protect against agroterrorism.
-DHS now has the responsibility of inspecting animals and food imported into the United States.
+DHS inspects animals and food imported into the United States to ensure food safety when these products are entering the US.
 DHS has authority to implement Support Anti-Terrorism by Fostering Effective Technologies Act of 2002 (SAFETY Act), which is intended to encourage the development, manufacturing, and use of protective technology and services, by providing limited immunity from liability for vendors and buyers of certified products or services.
-In 2014, the Department of Homeland Security urged all areas of the U.S. government that worked with infective agents to take long-term steps to enhance safety and security.

-The United States takes biosafety and biosecurity very seriously.
-As a result of lapses in biosafety practices that were discovered/came to light in the summer of 2014, Assistant to the President for Homeland Security and Counterterrorism Lisa Monaco and Assistant to the President for Science and Technology John Holdren issued on August 18, 2014 a memorandum, entitled, “Enhancing Biosafety and Biosecurity in the United States,” which urged all United States Government departments and agencies that work with infectious agents to take immediate and long-term steps to enhance safety and security of research to minimize the potential for future incidents.
-All United States government departments and agencies that possess, use, or transfer human, animal, or plant infectious agents or toxins were urged to perform a Safety Stand-Down, to include an immediate sweep of their facilities to verify that all Biological Select Agents and Toxins in their possession were appropriately registered, stored, and disposed of in accordance with applicable regulations.
+As a result of lapses in biosafety practices that came to light in the summer of 2014, Assistant to the President for Homeland Security and Counterterrorism Lisa Monaco and Assistant to the President for Science and Technology John Holdren issued on August 18, 2014 a memorandum titled “Enhancing Biosafety and Biosecurity in the United States,” which urged all United States Government departments and agencies that work with infectious agents to take immediate and long-term steps to enhance safety and security of research to minimize the potential for future incidents.
+All United States government departments and agencies that possess, use, or transfer human, animal, or plant infectious agents or toxins were urged to perform a Safety Stand-Down, a sweep of their facilities to verify that all Biological Select Agents and Toxins in their possession were appropriately registered, stored, and disposed of in accordance with applicable regulations.

 Presidential Directive